Cbanzaime23/Christian-sCV/README.md

         <h1>Christian Ibañez</h1>
         <p><em>Data Scientist at <strong>Teleperformance Philippines</strong></em></p>

-        <p>Chistian is a Business Analytics Specialist/Data Scientist (Manager Level/Individual Contributor) at Teleperformance Ph delivering different analytics solutions from Descriptive, Diagnostic to Predictive Analytics using PowerBI, R, and Python.</p>
+        <p>Chistian is a Business Analytics Specialist/Data Scientist (Manager Level/Individual Contributor) at Teleperformance PH delivering different analytics solutions from Descriptive, Diagnostic to Predictive Analytics using PowerBI, R, and Python.</p>
-        <p>He previously worked at PwC as Data Analyst and Automation Developer, delivering Analytics and Automation solutions using Tableau, Power BI, Alteryx, Excel VBA and UiPath.</p>
+        <p>He previously worked at PwC Acceleration Centre Manila as Data Analyst and Automation Developer, delivering Analytics/Reporting and Automation solutions using Tableau, Power BI, Alteryx, Excel VBA and UiPath.</p>
         <p>Since 2019 he was being invited by different Universities and Colleges to talk about Data Science and Automation Development.</p>

         <a href="https://www.linkedin.com/in/ibanezchristian/">Linkedin Profile</a>